Teaching Guide:

 WRITING ASSIGNMENTS

-1. Pick any question from the previous two pages and write an essay on it.
+1. Pick any of the discussion questions, above, and write an essay on it.

 2. Describe a situation in which you showed moral courage.
 What was hard about it?
 What did it accomplish?
 How did people respond before you took your stand?
 What did they say to you afterwards?.